billoxbury/blitscan/scrape/README.md

     get_pdf_text.py             # for minable domains, download PDF, read text, delete PDF remove_duplicates.sh        # dedupe main table for URL; dedupe DOI table

 At the end of this process, the database has been update with new document text.
-This text is title plus abstract only if, as in the lajority of cases, these are available from metadata.
+This text is title plus abstract only if, as in the majority of cases, these are available from metadata.
 Where text is not available from metadata, we download and extract text from PDF if we have a link.
 Or we extract text from PDF is where we have no choice (e.g. Wiley, manually uploaded PDFs).

-Text extraction from PDF is imperfect and uses routines in _./pdf2txt.py_ (which uses libraries _PyMuPDF_ and _spaCy_).
+Text extraction from PDF is imperfect and uses routines in _./pdf2txt.py_ (which in turn calls libraries _PyMuPDF_ and _spaCy_).

 (Comment: the position of _update\_DOI\_data.R_ in the above sequence is logical, though in practice it currently runs elsewhere because of a bug that needs fixing which prevents the library _rcrossref_ running on the Ubuntu VM.)